dashjoin/platform/README.md

 #### Mapping Function Reference

-##### Inference
+##### ETL

-The inference mapping function uses a single query result as input into the mapping process.
+The ETL function uses an expression as input into the mapping process.
+The expression result can be a map of table names to an array of rows (JSON objects).
+If the expression result has a simpler structure (for instance only a single table), the ETL function wraps this in a default table called "table".

 ### Expressions